rufus173/micro-display-manager/README.md

 # Compilation

 As usual, use `make microdm` to make the main executable.
-`sudo make install` will make and install the package.
+You will also need `make microdm-greeter.so` to make the greeter `sudo ./installer` will make and install the package + greeter.

 # About